DieseoGmbH/interview-frontend-react/README.md

 ## After implementation

-After implementing/fixing the required features/bugs please send the zip file in email.
+After implementing/fixing the required features/bugs please send the edited zip file in email and this must be done in 2 hours after you recive the email with the link to this repository.

 ### GOOD LUCK